 Procurement staff have several methods available to them for gathering and exchanging information with potential bidders, prior to issuing a solicitation or making a purchase.
 These methods enable information gathering while promoting openness, fairness, and transparency.
 The most common information-gathering options are described below.

-As a best practice when gathering information, it is suggested that an agency issue a notice in the New York State Contract Reporter to ensure that there is a level playing field among potential bidders.
-Other means of identifying potential bidders, such as market- based research and newspaper/trade journal advertisements, may be used depending upon the nature of the agency’s need.
+.

 3.4.1 Request for Information

 A Request for Information (“RFI”) is a research and information gathering document used when an agency seeks to learn about the options available for addressing a particular need or want to obtain information to help create viable requirements for a potential solicitation.
-For example, an agency needs to buy decals to affix to the exterior of a vehicle but does not know how various materials (such as stock or ink) withstand long-term exposure to the elements.
-Issuing an RFI to potential bidders would elicit responses that would enable the agency to write specifications to provide the agency with the best solution.

-Consider using an RFI to gather information about the types of goods/services that are available.
-Certain types of products evolve rapidly; therefore, sending an RFI to vendors may provide insight on newer, more efficient products or services that better address the needs of the agency.
-It is also strongly recommended that an RFI be advertised in the New York State Contract Reporter to provide additional vendors with an opportunity to respond to the RFI.
-In addition, all attempts to gather information should include MWBEs, SDVOBs and SBEs.
-Use the agency compliance office to help contact these vendors.

 3.4.2 Request for Comment

 A Request for Comment (“RFC”) is used to solicit input from all potential bidders about a solicitation’s structure and language to assess its impact on potential bidders.
-For example, an agency has drafted a Request for Proposals (solicitation) but is unsure if potential bidders will find the language too restrictive or the requirements unclear.
-The RFC allows the agency to gather information, revise the solicitation as appropriate, and issue a document to which potential bidders would be more likely to respond.
-This practice differs from sending a draft solicitation, in that the agency is only sending the sections of the solicitation that are open for discussion.

 Draft Solicitations

 An agency may submit a draft solicitation to all potential bidders for remarks/comments prior to issuance.
-The cover letter releasing the draft solicitation should state for which sections of the document the agency is requesting feedback.
-It should be noted that certain sections of the solicitation are not subject to amendment (e.g., Appendix A, which sets forth the standard clauses for New York State contracts).

 Roundtable Session

 A roundtable session generally is an open meeting among all potential bidders and the agency involved in the procurement before the release of a competitive solicitation.
 These meetings allow potential vendors and agency staff to ask questions of each other and allow for an open exchange of information.
-It is suggested that these meetings be moderated to ensure that all attendees are provided an equal opportunity to participate.
-Techniques that can be used include: agendas detailing the topics to be discussed; prior submission of questions; and restricting time allowed for responses.